dapr/docs/howto/setup-state-store/setup-azure-cosmosdb.md

 ## Creating an Azure CosmosDB account

 [Follow the instructions](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-manage-database-account) from the Azure documentation on how to create an Azure CosmosDB account.
 The database and collection must be created in CosmosDB before Dapr consumes it.

-The partition key must be "/id".
+**Note : The partition key for the collection must be "/id".**

 In order to setup CosmosDB as a state store, you will need the following properties: